Kingxukai/linux/Documentation/networking/device_drivers/wwan/t7xx.rst

 Management Applications to carry out below required actions for send an AT command and receive response:

-- open the AT control channel using a UART tool or a special user tool
+- open the woke AT control channel using a UART tool or a special user tool

 Sysfs
 =====